-Students are not allowed to have cell phones in the classrooms.
-Parents who wish their child(ren) to have a cell phone available to them must adhere to the following policy.
+Students are not allowed to have a cell phone or a smart watch, or any other personal device that connects to the internet in the classrooms.
+Parents who wish their child(ren) to bring these devices to school must adhere to the following policy.